Aline-eng/DuPharma/README.md

 # DuPharma
-A centralized, .NET based enterprise application to manage pharmaceutical inventory, prescriptions, sales and reporting for community and hospital pharmacies
+A centralized, .NET based enterprise application to manage pharmaceutical inventory, prescriptions, sales and reporting for community and hospital pharmacies.